 Supplementing your own T production is a serious decision to be made with a doctor as it is often a life-long commitment as coming off testosterone supplementation/augmentation will drop you back to your baseline levels.

-If you are over the age of fifty you will almost always require an external stimulus to increase your testosterone levels which will include the above therapies but more often than not usually trend towards more substantial doses of test injections.
+If you are over the age of fifty you will almost always require an external stimulus to increase your test-levels which will include the above therapies but more often than not usually trend towards more substantial doses of test injections.
 Having a solid insurance program is key here as regular moderate testosterone injections aren’t cheap when performed by a professional.

 Skinny Yoked Summary